-AIPR has also organized events for civil society and students across the country.
-In 2014, for example, AIPR co-organized an assembly at the Spence School—a private, all-girls school in Manhattan—to provide students with information about the APB and AIPF’s programs.
+The Auschwitz Institute has been involved in organizing events for primary and high school teachers and students.
+In 2014, for example, AIPG co-organized an assembly at the Spence School—a private, all-girls school in Manhattan—to provide students with information about the APB and AIPF’s programs.
 In 2016, Dr. Waller, delivered an address to 600 students at The Taft School in Watertown, Connecticut on Holocaust Remembrance Day.

 In collaboration with the National Museum for the American Indian (NMAI) and Facing History and Ourselves (FHAO), AIPG organizes teacher workshops, for middle school and high school educators, that focus on contemporary themes and highlight the importance of museums and cultural institutions to their work.
 The 2014 edition of the event, which took place at NMAI, featured the participation of representatives from museums in the Lower Manhattan area and focused on how our interpretations of the past influence, and are influenced by, collective memory and trauma.
 The two-day workshop series returned in 2016, with the themes of identity, membership, and the creation of the “Other” driving discussion and analysis among teachers at NMAI and the National September 11 Memorial & Museum.

 The Auschwitz Institute also co-organizes a recurring panel discussion event with the New York City Bar Association (NYCBA), hosted at the NYCBA’s historical headquarters in Manhattan.
 In January of 2015, the diverse high-level discussion panel engaged with the theme of “Preventing Genocide and Mass Atrocities: International Law and the Responsibility to Protect (R2P).”
 The 2016 edition focused on the role of National Mechanisms for Genocide and Mass Atrocity Prevention and featured the participation of representatives from the U.S. Government and the United Nations.